dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 });
 ```

 That's a lot of new code!
 Don't worry, let me go through it one by one and explain it to you.
 So first, we created an `items` array which would contain an object of `AccordionData`.
-We are using `faker` library to help us generate random title and content.
-You can checkout their API [here](https://github.com/marak/faker.js#api) to know all the other data it can randomly generate.
+We are using `faker` library to help us generate random titles and content.
+You can check out their API [here](https://github.com/marak/faker.js#api) to know all the other data it can randomly generate.
 We've added three items which should be enough but you can increase or decrease it if you want, but do note that it should have at least two items in order to test our accordion logic.
 We then pass this array as a props to our `Accordion` component.
 Using one of the Testing Library's methods, `render`, helps to render our component in a test environment, do note this environment is not a browser, so there are some limitations and mockings we would have to do which you'll see later on.
 To learn more about the `render` method, you can go [here](https://testing-library.com/docs/react-testing-library/api/#render).
 After that, we can do our checks to validate that our items are rendered.
 To do that, we looped through the items and did a query by text using another method of Testing Library which is `screen.queryByText`.
-To know all the possible queries you can do with screen, you can go [here](https://testing-library.com/docs/queries/about).
+To know all the possible queries you can do with the `screen` object, you can go [here](https://testing-library.com/docs/queries/about).
 Then finally using one of Jest's global functions, we can call `expect` method and pass the elements returned by the query, and run what we call a matcher method `toBeInTheDocument()`.
 This is one of many custom matcher methods provided by the library called [jest-dom](https://github.com/testing-library/jest-dom#custom-matchers) which are specific to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 While you can check this [documentation](https://jestjs.io/docs/expect) for the more generic matcher methods.

 Alright, I hoped that explained it.